Feeding your baby can feel quite overwhelming at first – whether you are breastfeeding, bottle-feeding or a combination of both.

 Breastfeeding is a skill that both you and your baby learn together.
 Positioning and attaching your baby is something that takes time to get the hang of.
 Breastfeeding shouldn’t leave you feeling sore.
 In the early days, you might feel a bit of discomfort while you and your baby are learning to breastfeed but this should go away.

 A latch that isn’t quite right can cause a lot of pain.
 With the right support with positioning and attaching from a local drop-in or health professional, you should find feeding much more comfortable.
+Read about what to expect in the first few days at Beside You including how to tell feeding is going well.

 Looking for breastfeeding support?